 One of them is a dog (a recurring character from the play).
 Another is a guy in hiking gear (who dies in a very early draft of the play, another scene that went away).
 And there is a soldier, who is waiting specifically to meet Fred so he could tell him, “I am the answer to your prayers.”

-The soldier is genuinely curious, but ultimately let down, because Phelps isn’t nearly as scary as he imagined, just a frail, dead old man in a windbreaker and a cowboy hat.
+The soldier is genuinely curious, but ultimately let down, because Phelps isn’t nearly as scary as he imagined, just a frail, mean, dead old man in a windbreaker and a cowboy hat.
 The soldier’s number gets called, and he picks up his backstage pass to the universe, leaving Fred to spend eternity in a waiting room with only back issues of The Advocate to read.

 Branch Rickey, of course, was the president of the Brooklyn Dodgers who fostered the breaking of baseball’s racial barrier, bringing Jackie Robinson to big league baseball.

-Rickey is the enlightened man, who grasps the big picture wholly.
+Rickey is the enlightened man, who grasps the big picture wholly, instantly.
 When the Dodgers’ PR man is fuming over Chapman’s behavior, threatening to go over to the Phillies’ clubhouse to punch the redneck lout, Rickey explains, “Chapman is doing me a service,” then he explains about sympathy, the meaning of the word.

 Chapman, like Phelps, unwittingly serves a higher purpose.
 Doesn’t mean I have to like him.
 But I would like to rewrite that never-to-be-seen scene.